aws-samples/aws-eksd-eksa-hybrid/README.md

 ---

-## 2. Taking EKS Anywhere for a spin
+## 2. Taking EKS Anywhere and AWS CDK for a spin

 As already mentioned earlier, EKS Anywhere allows customers to create and operate their Kubernetes clusters on-premises using tooling as their EKS managed clusters on AWS cloud, reducing complexity and cost.
 It can create and manage Kubernetes clusters on multiple providers.
 It uses EKS-D (EKS Distro) for bootstrapping the Kubernetes cluster.
 Each EKS Anywhere cluster is built from a cluster specification file, with the structure of the configuration file based on the target provider for the cluster.